idris-lang/Idris-dev/docs/proofs/definitional.rst

 .. code-block:: idris

-   data Or : Type -&gt; Type -&gt; Type where OrIntroLeft : a -&gt; A a b
+   data Or : Type -> Type -> Type where
+   OrIntroLeft : a -> A a b
-   OrIntroRight : b -&gt; A a b
+   OrIntroRight : b -> A a b

 There is a built in type called 'Either'.